MuhammadTanveerAbbas/Layers-Editor-Landing-Page/README.md

 ### 🛠️ Technology Used

-Next.js • Tailwind CSS • TypeScript • React
+Next.js • Tailwind CSS • TypeScript

 ---

 <div align="center">
 Designed and Developed with 🧠 by **Muhammad Tanveer Abbas** 🌟
 </div>